YongliHe23/SequenceExamples-GE/pge2/README.md

 This repository contains examples of how to prepare and run Pulseq sequences on GE scanners using the 'Pulseq on GE v2' (pge2) interpreter.

+To execute a Pulseq (.seq) file using pge2, one option is to convert it to a .pge file using the PulCeq toolbox.
+The latest version is: https://github.com/HarmonizedMRI/PulCeq/releases/tag/v2.2.1

+The latest version of pge2 is: https://github.com/jfnielsen/TOPPEpsdSourceCode/releases/tag/v2.3.0

 Compared to tv6, the main features of the pge2 interpreter are:
 * Loads a single binary file.
 We suggest using the file extension '.pge' but this is not a requirement.
 This file can be created with